THIS

 How many travelers are in a small group?

 We suggest between 4 and 10 people per group in Oaxaca.
-Many of the places we visit are intimate environments, so we like the groups to stay small so we can have the best experience in these homey spots.
+Many of our favorite places are intimate and cozy environments, that work best when the group size fits the space, and you have the best experience!